madprops/blog/mouse.md

 The SideForwards button is dedicated to playing and stopping music.
 Sometimes I map it directly to playerctl play-pause, but lately it triggers some little rofi-based player manager I made.

 The SideBackwards button is simply mapped to the Esc key.
 This turned out to be a great idea, it's incredibly useful.
 Why?
 Because if you think about it, Esc is used everywhere, all the time throughout many types of applications.
-I can just keep my hand in the keyboard and dismiss stuff instead of reaching out to my keyboard.
+I can just keep my hand on the mouse and dismiss stuff instead of reaching out to my keyboard.

 ## Gestures